bmitchell21/ai-image-classification/README.md

 5. Upload a png or jpeg image

-To deploy this application to EKS, follow the steps below:
+## To deploy this application to EKS, follow the steps below:

-# Note this application is for fun and development purposes ***only***

 1. In GitHub, [Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) this repo